Understanding Hong Kong Accounting Standards

 • There are 41 accounting standards and 15 reporting standards that govern accountancy in Hong Kong.

-• The HKFRS only applies to general-purpose financial statements and financial reporting of all profit-oriented entities
+• The HKFRS only applies to general-purpose financial statements and financial reports of all profit-oriented entities.

 • Private companies are eligible for optional reporting exemption if they meet certain requirements.